RAF Tholthorpe.

 I carefully climbed to the top.

-Note the bracket on the lower wall R/H side, more later about them.
+Note the bracket on the lower wall R/H side.

 image